sherin527/Widhya_ML_Internship_Task/README.md

 # Widhya_ML_Internship_Task
-This is was a 1 month Internhsip programme in Machine learning domain.
+This is was a 1 month Internship programme in Machine learning domain.